 Secretary of State

-Among the pressing issues Tillerson has had to cope with in his tenure as secretary of state are a nuclear-armed North Korea, trade concerns with China and questions about Iran's compliance with an agreement to freeze its nuclear program.
-Yet he is facing all of these issues with a smaller diplomatic corps than his predecessors.
+Among the pressing issues Tillerson had to cope with in his tenure as secretary of state were a nuclear-armed North Korea, trade concerns with China and questions about Iran's compliance with an agreement to freeze its nuclear program.
+Yet he faced all of these issues with a smaller diplomatic corps than his predecessors.

 When Tillerson took the reins, he wanted to "redesign" the State Department.
 His goal was to eliminate personnel overlaps and bureaucratic deadwood, something many in the department initially welcomed.
-However, critics have come to contend that U.S. diplomacy is being undermined, in large part due to a loss of personnel with specialized knowledge.
+However, critics contended that U.S. diplomacy was being undermined, in large part due to a loss of personnel with specialized knowledge.

-As Tillerson intends to achieve an eight percent reduction in full-time staff, many openings that resulted from resignations, retirement and attrition have been left unfilled.
-Buyouts are also being offered to encourage departures.
-Fewer new Foreign Service members have been hired (interest in taking the Foreign Service exam has also dropped, with 50 percent fewer registrants in 2017 as opposed to 2015).
+As Tillerson intended to achieve an eight percent reduction in full-time staff, many openings that resulted from resignations, retirement and attrition were left unfilled.
+Buyouts were also offered to encourage departures.
+Fewer new Foreign Service members were hired (interest in taking the Foreign Service exam also dropped, with 50 percent fewer registrants in 2017 as opposed to 2015).

 Tillerson supported a proposed White House budget that cut funding for his department by 30 percent, which would have impacted both diplomacy and foreign aid.
-However, Congress disliked the steep cuts and okayed a $51 billion budget in the 2018 appropriations bill, which is $11 billion more than the administration asked for.
+However, Congress disliked the steep cuts and okayed a $51 billion budget in the 2018 appropriations bill, $11 billion more than the administration requested.

 Relationship With Donald Trump